Changes to Commercial Filming Permits on Park Land

 To apply for a still photography permit, use the Special Use Permit for Still Photography - long application the for complex projects or the Special Use Permit for Still Photograpphy - short application for simpler projects.
 Please allow one month for permit processing.
 Contact the park permit coordinator at 505-285-4641 ext.
 218 with questions.

 Individuals or groups who wish to use El Morro National Monument for a special purpose or event require a Special Use Permit.
 A Special Use Permit must be applied for and approved by the Superintendent.
 Special Use Permits include, but are not limited to, weddings, large group picnics, sporting events, church services, public spectator attractions, entertainment, ceremonies, 1st Amendment activities (fee is waived), or anyone wishing to use a public address system.
 Permit applications require a $100 non-refundable processing fee and must be received by the park at least 1 month prior to proposed activity.
 Your submission of an application DOES NOT guarantee approval of a permit.
 Special use permit applications are available in both a long and a short version.
 If you have questions or are interested in these permits, please contact the Special Use Permits Coordinator at 505-285-4641 ext.
 218.

-Anyone wishing to conduct research at El Morro National Monument must first submit an online application through the National Park Service Research Permit and Reporting System.
-We will then review the application and notify you of our decision.
-Contact the Research Permit Coordinator at (505) 285-4641 ext.
-20 or ext.
-21 or email us for more information.
+Anyone wishing to conduct research at El Morro National Monument must first submit an application.
+Contact the Research Permit Coordinator at 505-285-4641 ext 227or email us for more information..